JetBrains/lincheck/docs/topics/operation-arguments.md

 In this guide section, we will learn how to configure the operation arguments.
 Consider the straightforward `MultiMap` implementation below.
-Essentially, it bases on the `ConcurrentHashMap`, storing a list of values internally.
+It bases on the `ConcurrentHashMap`, storing a list of values internally.

 ```kotlin
 import java.util.concurrent.*